PearCoding/Ignis/README.md

 ## Running

 To make it possible to run the raytracer the frontend requires the exact location where backends are located.
-The environment variable `IG_DRIVER_PATH` has to point to the directories containing the driver modules.
+Most of the time this will work out of the box.
+In some rare cases the environment variable `IG_DRIVER_PATH` can be used to point to the directories containing the driver modules.
 The environment variable is similar to the `PATH` variable used in Linux environments and should contain absolute paths only, separated by ':' if multiple paths are provided.

-One upcoming feature will be to make the search process to work out of the box and not rely only on `IG_DRIVER_PATH`.
+Setting `IG_DRIVER_SKIP_SYSTEM_PATH` will prevent the automatic search and only depend on `IG_DRIVER_PATH`.

-Nevertheless, for now define the environment variable like this on Linux systems:

-    export IG_DRIVER_PATH=<IGNIS_INSTALL_PATH>/lib

-Replace "<IGNIS_INSTALL_PATH>" with an absolute path to the place the framework was installed to.

-Now you might run a frontend of your choice like this:
+Run a frontend of your choice like this:

     igview scene/diamond_scene.json

-If a system wide environment variable is not defined, you might also use the following approach on Linux:

-    IG_DRIVER_PATH=<IGNIS_INSTALL_PATH>/lib <IGNIS_INSTALL_PATH>/bin/igview scene/diamond_scene.json

 ## Scene description